ApeironTsuka/wooting-sdk/README.md

 ## Informational:
 ```
 kb.getSerialNumber(): Reads the full serial number info into kb.sn as an object.
 The string version prints the same format as the Wootility displays.
+kb.getDeviceConfig(): Reads the device configuration (default profiles, tachyon mode, layout, etc).
+Saves as kb.deviceConfig.
+For fnKey and modeKey, they'll be in the format { analog: code, led: code }.
 leds.getCurrentProfile(): Returns the index of the currently in-use profile.
-Ranges 0 to 3
+Ranges 0 to 3.
 leds.loadCurrentProfile(set = true): Reads the currently in-use profile and saves it as leds.profile.
-If set is true, it copies the profile color map into the internal buffers
+If set is true, it copies the profile color map into the internal buffers.
 leds.loadProfile(n = 0, set = true): Returns a specific profile.
 ```